Magnitus-/hypriot-kit/README.md

 TODO:
 - Add logic to merge user-provided configuration into the default
 - Add optional verbosity (nice to have)
-- Add option to use mapped volume instead of named volume for artifacts (nice to have)

 # Overview